AhmedBHameed/theVentChallenge/README.md

   - Implement Job-Cron to prevent hammering the domain [00:16:38 Minutes done].
   - Implement HTML email body [01:24:22 Minutes done].

-- Some enhancement and documentation.
+- Some enhancement and documentation [00:53:04 Minutes done].

+**In general i also search for some implementation while doing the app and for that i would say the app took me 1.5 working days in total**